hasgeek/events/_rootconf_events/2018-scalable-openfaas.md

 ---
 layout: workshop
-title: "Workshop: Design and implement a scalable application using OpenFaaS with Docker and Kubernetes"
+title: "Workshop: Design and implement a scalable application using OpenFaaS"
 subtitle: ""
 datelocation: "19 May 2018, Bangalore"
 city: Bangalore